Moderna partners with Thermo Fisher to scale up COVID-19 vaccine production

-Moderna Inc (MRNA.O) said on Tuesday it had entered into an agreement with Thermo Fisher Scientific (TMO.N) for manufacturing and packaging its COVID-19 vaccine, as the U.S. vaccine maker looks to scale up production.
+(Reuters) - Moderna Inc said on Tuesday it had entered into an agreement with Thermo Fisher Scientific for manufacturing and packaging its COVID-19 vaccine, as the U.S. vaccine maker looks to scale up production.

 Under the terms, Moderna said Thermo Fisher’s commercial manufacturing site in Greenville, North Carolina will be used to provide fill/finish manufacturing services and supply packaging for hundreds of millions of doses of the vaccine.